nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 added for a new repository even if it has been done before.

-The request must be approved by at least two TSC members and be open for a minimum of 7 days before landing.
+The request must be approved by at least two TSC members and be open for a minimum of 72 hours before landing.

 For GitHub Apps already used in the Org, or for secrets already used in other repositories in the Org, the request can be fast-tracked.
 To fast-track, add the `fast-track` label to the request, and leave a comment which must contain:
 a) a link showing how the GitHub App or the secret being requested is already in use, and b) ask for approvals to fast-track the request.
 Two members of the TSC must approve the fast track request.
-Fast-tracked requests require only one approval from the TSC, and the request must remain open for 72 hours.
+Fast-tracked requests require only one approval from the TSC, and the request must remain open for 24 hours.

 If any objection is made, the request may be moved to a vote in the TSC.
 If the TSC rejects the request, then the request is denied.